YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 (extrapolation)=
 ## Generalisation and Extrapolation

-So far, we have seen that well designed CNPF members can flexibly model a range of stochastic processes by being trained from functions sampled from the desired stochastic process.
+So far, we have seen that well designed CNPF members can flexibly model a range of stochastic processes by being trained from functions sampled from the desired SP.
 Next, we consider the question of _generalisation_ and _exptrapolation_ with CNPF members.

 One property of GPs is that they can condition predictions on data observed in any region of $X$-space.